richardaspinall/slack-socket-mode-breakdown/README.md

 ## Description

-This tester app uses the websocket client to handle the connection to the websocket with Slack.
+This tester app showcases a [Socket Mode](https://api.slack.com/apis/connections/socket) connection with Slack via the [WebSocket](https://www.npmjs.com/package/websocket) client.

-Further information about socket mode can be found [Intro to Socket Mode](https://api.slack.com/apis/connections/socket)
+Specifically the app will listen to app mentions in a channel that the associated bot is part of and log the event.

 ## Requirements